SimonR99/covid-neat/README.md

 You can change the parameters in the config file (neatbot > confcovid.txt) and in game.py.

-The project was created by Simon Roy, student at ÉTS.
+The project was created by Simon Roy.